-We’re coming down the final straight of 2020, a year that won’t be forgotten in a hurry and certainly won’t be missed.
-Which is exactly why we should be celebrating its end with joy and relish.
+We’re coming down the final straight of 2020, a year that won’t be forgotten in a hurry and certainly won’t be missed, and a great way of celebrating is by having some argentine wines for Christmas.

 Of course gatherings with family and friends for Christmas and New Year will be a little different from what we’re used to.
 They’ll be smaller, with masks and social distancing but don’t be discouraged: all the more reason to make a real effort.
 Besides, these more intimate celebrations offer the perfect excuse to really go for it with the wine list.

 For those planning to take advantage of fewer place settings to find some unforgettable wines, Argentina offers an endless array of options whatever the festive meal, and also for the countdown to 2021.
 Below area few ideas.

 Argentine wines for Christmas: which is the best?

 When choosing argentine wines for Christmas, we need to take into account the fact that it generally features full plates with plenty of meat, sauces and side dishes.
 Similarly to Thanksgiving, everything often revolves around the turkey but while Father Christmas is wrapping our presents some might also be considering preparing duck or lamb, other fatty meats with wonderful flavour that require wines of character.
 And if there’s something that Argentine wineries are good at, it’s making wines to go with such meals.